namnamir/domainia/README.md

 ![Results in CSV](https://raw.githubusercontent.com/namnamir/domainia/main/img/result2.png)

 ---
-**Copyright**
+⚖️ **Copyright**
-- This tool is released under copy left; there is no right.
-Read more about it on the [LICENSE page](https://github.com/namnamir/domainia/blob/main/LICENSE).
+Domainia tool is released under copy left; there is no right.
+Just kidding, it is under MIT license; read more about it on the [LICENSE page](https://github.com/namnamir/domainia/blob/main/LICENSE).

+⚠️ **Disclaimer**
+Domainia tool is tool for legitimate purposes.
+Do not use it in any illegitimate or illegal activities.